FreeClimbAPI/nodejs-sdk/docs/source/api/conferences/participants.rst

 get(participantId)
 ^^^^^^^^^^^^^^^^^^^

-    Retrieve a single participant from Persephony.
+    Retrieve a single participant from FreeClimb.

     :participantId: {string} The :code:`callId` of the desired participant.